pozadkey/simple-note-taker/README.md

 ## Simple Note Taker
-This is a CRUD API built on Nodejs core modules.
+This is a CRUD API built on Node.js core modules.
 I built this project to learn how CRUD operations work in Nodejs.

 ## Run app
 `node server.js`